 In 2008, AIDSTAR-One began the process of compiling a compendium of programs and conducting case studies illustrating HIV prevention, treatment, care, and support programs in sub-Saharan Africa that integrate multiple gender strategies.
 The main goal of this two-phase activity was to expand the knowledge base of how to design and implement HIV programs that seek to reduce gender-based vulnerability to HIV infection.
 The compendium includes detailed descriptions of 31 programs, each of which integrates at least two PEPFAR gender strategies.
 From the 31 programs, 5 were chosen for in-depth case studies.
 These case studies, which were conducted in Kenya, Mozambique, Rwanda, South Africa, and Zambia, more fully explore the successes and challenges in designing and implementing HIV programs that integrate multiple approaches to gender.
 Finally, a summary and findings report explores recommendations for integrating PEPFAR gender strategies into other programs.

-The Polyclinic of Hope in Rwanda takes a comprehensive approach to combating gender-based violence for genocide survivors affected by HIV by facilitating support groups, encouraging income generation activities and providing HIV testing and treatment services.
+In 1994, Rwanda experienced a genocide that left 1 million dead and 3 million as refugees.
+Further, militia youth and military men used mass rape and sexual and gender-based violence (GBV) as weapons of war, leaving tens of thousands of women infected with HIV.
+The case study describes the Polyclinic of Hope in Rwanda, which takes a comprehensive approach to combating gender-based violence for genocide survivors affected by HIV by facilitating support groups, encouraging income generation activities and providing HIV testing and treatment services.

 Integrating Multiple Gender Strategies to Improve HIV and AIDS Interventions: A Compendium of Programs In Africa